jawj/zapatos-docs/src/index.md

 # <b>Zap<span class="extra-vowels a">a</span>t<span class="extra-vowels o">o</span>s:</b> <br><span style="font-weight: normal;">Zero-Abstraction Postgres for TypeScript</span>

 ## What does it do?

-[Postgres](https://www.postgresql.org/) and [TypeScript](https://www.typescriptlang.org/) are independently awesome.
-Zapatos is a library that aims to make them awesome together.
+[Postgres](https://www.postgresql.org/) and [TypeScript](https://www.typescriptlang.org/) are both awesome.
+Zapatos is a library that aims to make it awesome to use them together.

 To achieve that, it does these five things: